 - Your doctor says you are ready to return

 An insurer cannot force you to return to work, but they can threaten to cancel your LTD benefits.
 If that happens, you can ask your doctor to give you a letter confirming why you are unable to return to work.
-If your insurer continues to pressure or harass you about canceling your benefits, it is a good idea to contact a lawyer immediately for assistance on how to proceed in order to protect yourself.
+If your insurer continues to pressure or harass you about canceling your benefits, it is a good idea to contact a disability law firm immediately for assistance on how to proceed in order to protect yourself.

-Most lawsuits settle before going to court, especially if the parties have lawyers.
+Most lawsuits settle before going to court, especially if the parties are represented lawyers.
 This is the key benefit of having a lawyer with you.
 They will discuss your possible outcomes prior to mediation so that you are informed and will not be taken advantage of.
 Your lawyer is there to protect your best interests.

-What happens if I take too long in disputing a denial for LTD?
+What Happens if I Take Too Long in Disputing a Denial for LTD?

 If you delay disputing an insurance company for wrongful denial of LTD you may lose the rights to those benefits.
-For this reason, it is important to contact a lawyer who will tell you the limitation period, and work fast to prevent you from losing the LTD benefits.
+For this reason, it is important to contact a disability lawyer who will tell you the limitation period, and work fast to prevent you from losing the LTD benefits.

 Filing an LTD claim can be not only time-consuming but very stressful.
 There are many pieces of paperwork to be revised, filled out, and revised again; in addition to this, there are strict deadlines that you must not miss.
 Individuals struggling with a disability, injury, or mental illness already have a lot on their plate, so these additional burdens may be overwhelming.
 The good news is that they do not need to go through this process alone.
 They can hire an employment lawyer.

-Hiring a lawyer will be beneficial for an individual looking to submit an LTD claim.
+Hiring a disability lawyer will be beneficial for an individual looking to submit an LTD claim.
 It will increase your chances of success, and reduce all the stress of having to deal with all the paperwork.